CharlieQLe/course-assistant/docs/docs-final.md

 			}

-		FILES // Another collection holds all files associatied with a specific user
+		FILES('files') // Another collection holds all files associatied with a specific user

 			File 1 (Note file) { // Each file has a unique id, user, name, tags, and type.
 Type determines what else is stored.